YorVeX/xObsBrowserAutoRefresh/README.md

 The catch about this plugin is that at its day of release (January 12, 2023) to my knowledge it's the first OBS Studio plugin ever written in C# that has some real-world use.
 The very first without real-world use was [this](https://github.com/kostya9/DotnetObsPluginWithNativeAOT) example plugin demonstrating the basic concept of writing an OBS Studio plugin using .NET 7 and NativeAOT.

 ### Compiling
-Generally the included build.cmd file is ececuting the necessary command to create the build, but some prerequisites need to be installed in the system first.
+Generally the included build.cmd file is executing the necessary command to create the build, but some prerequisites need to be installed in the system first.
 This section will be detailed out later.
 For now refer to the blog posts linked in the Credits section for more information.

 ## Credits